Welcome to California College of the Arts

 For more information and for the direct link to the waiver application please refer to the online waiver FAQ.

-Step 7: Register on CCA's Job Board for Work-Study Positions
+Step 7: Register on the job board, CCA Works for Work-Study and local part-time Positions

 Step 8: Read the Student Handbook